BastilleBSD/bastille/README.md

-  bootstrap   Bootstrap a FreeBSD release for container base. clone       Clone an existing container. cmd         Execute arbitrary command on targeted container(s). console     Console into a running container. convert     Convert a thin container into a thick container. cp          cp(1) files from host to targeted container(s).
+  bootstrap   Bootstrap a FreeBSD release for container base. clone       Clone an existing container. cmd         Execute arbitrary command on targeted container(s). config      Get or set a config value for the targeted container(s). console     Console into a running container. convert     Convert a thin container into a thick container. cp          cp(1) files from host to targeted container(s).